 21.53:1 = 131 lb-ft

 Zero Turn and Rear Engine Rider Transmissions

 Not every rear engine riding mower uses a hydrostatic transmission; some brands still produce rear-engine riders with gear-based transmission systems.
-However, most rear engine riders these days are outfitted with Hydro-Gear transmissions, as is the vast majority of zero turn radius (ZTR) mowers.
+However, most rear engine riders these days are outfitted with Hydro-Gear transmissions, as are the vast majority of zero turn radius (ZTR) mowers.